TimVerschuren/TeloVision/README.md

                         Minimum length for a repetitive region to be counted as a telomere. (default: 30) -s SEQUENCE_SIZE, --sequence_size SEQUENCE_SIZE
-                        Size of sequence taken from the 5' and 3' ends of the sequence for analysis. (default: 200)
+                        Size of sequence taken from the 5' and 3' ends of the sequence for analysis. (default: 200) --sorted              Sorts the scaffolds by size if selected.
 ```